All Episodes

 So they relaxed the requirement.

-They knew they could do it, but they relaxed the requirement, and this was not a great deal of help.
+They knew they could do it, but they relaxed the requirements.

-Yeah, so what I'm asking about really are, you say they changed the requirements or what you had to meet, but what did you guys do technically as you were racing toward this date?
+Yeah, so what I'm asking you about really are, you say they changed the requirements or what you had to meet, but what did you guys do technically as you were racing toward this date?

-There wasn't really much we could do because there was No basic change you could make in the approach which would solve the problem.
+There wasn't really much we could do because there was no basic change you could make in the approach which would solve the problem.

 If they had gone the more complex approach, which was suggested back originally, of an oblate spheroid, which means a totally enclosed field, nothing could have hit it from the outside.

-So, presumably to not have optical invisibility and yet still have radar invisibility, you would imagine some sort of significant technical The only thing they did was to reduce somewhat the angle of advance or the angle of phase shift in the time field.
+The only thing they did was to reduce somewhat the angle of advance, the angle of phase shift in the time field.

-Now this gets into very complex math, but basically we were shifting the time field phase-wise in the first test about 60 degrees, which gave us optical invisibility, but the ship was still physically here in our domain.
+Now, this gets into very complex math, but basically, we were shifting the time field phase-wise in the first test about 60 degrees, which gave us optical invisibility, but the ship was still physically here in our domain.

-So in other words, radar invisibility would occur with this field prior to optical invisibility.
+So, in other words, radar invisibility would occur with this field prior to optical invisibility.

 Correct.